Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 She seemed to take it as a praise, folded her arms and pushed her nose high, "Well, **duh!** You do **know**- what I am, right?"

-He emotionlessly expanded, "Lacking in compassion."
+He emotionlessly explained his words, "Lacking in compassion."

-"**HUH?!!!**" She snapped into position, her eyes widened.
+"**HUH?!!!**" Her head snapped into position, her eyes widened.

-He folded his arm, not changing his mind, "**Blades like you**- really _are_ a rare sight.
+He folded his arm, ignoring her eyes that wanted to tear him down, "**Blades like you**- really _are_ a rare sight.
 That may be for the best."

 "**Pfft URGHHH...**" She tsunderely looked to the side, refused to argue with him.

-Lora watched them finished their conversation, turned to Addam to continue theirs, "So about Jin... _I suppose you have to take him away from me._" Jin looked at her.
+Lora watched them finished their conversation, turned to Addam, "So about Jin... _I suppose you have to take him away from me._" Jin looked at her.

-Addam sternly answered, "I **could** try to slay you _right here..._" Jin turned his head at him.
+Addam sternly answered, "I **could** try to slay you _right here..._" Jin turned his head to look at him emotionlessly and calmly.

 "But?"
 She looked to the ground, wishing what's ahead won't be worse.